| Monthly Tech-Tip | No tracking! No ads! | |

 2 The original bowl purchased at Ikea alongside the 3D printed shell of its outside contours (12% bigger).

-3 The plaster model of the outside shape (created from the shell mold).
+3 The plaster model of the outside shape (created using the shell mold).

-4 Printing a pair circular rails (with flanges for clamping).
+4 Printing a pair of circular rails (with flanges for clamping).

-5 The rail assembly (clamped, glued and soaped) ready for use to pour working mold.
+5 The rail assembly (clamped and soaped) ready for use to pour working mold.

-6 The model soaped and glued to an Arborite bat (using sticky clay).
-The rail assembly glued down (centered manually, we later did this using a 3D printed spacer ring).
+6 Old method: The model and rail assembly glued to an Arborite bat (using sticky clay).
+Both were centered manually on the potters wheel (we later did this using a 3D printed spacer ring).

-7 The light-bulb moment of realizing the rails - from #4, #5, #6; are not even needed!
-I now print them as one unit, as thin as 0.8mm, for each mold I make.
+7 The light-bulb moment of realizing the rails are not needed!
+I now print the outer shell as one unit, as thin as 0.8mm.
+I leave it in place, for durability.

-8 The finished working mold (with PLA printed outer surface).
+8 The finished working mold with PLA-printed outer shell left in place.

 A cereal bowl jigger mold made using 3D printing